 California Farm Academy

-The California Farm Academy (CFA) training program consists of 32 weeks of classes, hands-on experience, farm visits and other field trips during a nine-month period.
-Session 2 will start on January 29, 2013 and meet on Tuesdays and Thursdays from 4:30 pm – 7:30 pm and two Saturdays per month through April, then Tuesdays and every other Saturday through October 15.
+The California Farm Academy (CFA) training program consists of 30 weeks of classes, hands-on experience, farm visits and other field trips during a seven-month period.
+Session 6 will start in February 2017 and meet on Tuesdays and Thursdays from 4:30 pm - 7:30 pm and two Saturdays per month through September 2017.

 You will get more than 250 hours of training time between courses and farm visits, time spent learning by doing, as well as mentoring and lectures by farmers and agricultural professionals.
 Your time will be spent in the classroom, the greenhouse, out in the field or packing shed, and on the farms of some of the region's most successful farmers and ranchers.

 Attendance and participation are critical to your success in the training program and as a beginning farmer.
 Graded (pass/fail) work will consist largely of class participation, including activities and worksheets, keeping a field journal, take-home reading and short homework assignments.